- Department for Digital, Culture, Media & Sport

-Since the initial implementation, over 6,500 members have opted in, with a peak usage of 250 open+ users in one day.
+Since the initial implementation, over 15,000 library members have opted in, with a peak usage of 250 open+ users in one day.
+Overall library usage rose by 3% in the first year and there was more use of libraries by community groups and council workers.
 Customers have found it really easy to use, they are grateful that libraries have been kept open and for longer, and people are using them.

 The library service now looks forward to widening community use to create multi-user sites.

 Additional information on this subject